X

 2. Car-related expenses:

-• Best practice: Save all receipts for car-related expenses.
+• Best practice: Save all for car-related expenses.

 • Documentation: Keep records of expenses such as service and repairs, car payments, insurance, tolls, and parking fees.